bencornelis/rails-portfolio/README.md

 - admins can add/edit/delete skills and projects
 - admins can add blog posts

+Note: I know I'm missing specs for the reference path.
+I misread the prompt initially and didn't have time.
+Will add those later!

 ##Installation

 Requires Rails and postgres.
 To use the app, clone the repository, then run the following